-Atlantic Sapphire Denmark A/S
+ATLANTIC SAPPHIRE DENMARK A/S

 On 15 September 2021, a fire broke out in the Denmark Bluehouse.
 Substantially all property, plant, and equipment related to its saltwater ongrowing systems were lost in the fire and an impairment of non-current assets of USD 34.8m was recognized.
-The Danish facility was insured against fire for the full book value of the facility of approximately USD 33m.
-Although the Group believed that the insurance claim was probable as of 31 December 2021, the Group was not virtually certain of the insurance claim prior to the subsequent conclusion of the police report on 1 April 2022 indicating that there was no evidence of arson.
-As such, the Group did not recognize an insurance claim receivable as of 31 December 2021.

-On 10 May 2022, the Group agreed on a cash settlement of DKK 180.0m (USD 25.3m equivalent upon receipt in June 2022) which is included as part of the Group's other income (see Note 4 -Other Operating Expenses and Income).
+On 10 May 2022, the Group agreed on a cash settlement of DKK 180.0m (USD 25.3m equivalent upon receipt in June 2022) which is included as part of the Group's other income (see Note 4 - Other Operating